Arrow

 Faster Load Times: With less content to load, single-page sites tend to be faster, which improves user experience and SEO.

-Focused Messaging: You’re forced to prioritize your content and deliver your message succinctly, without any distractions or unnecessary information.
+Focused Messaging: You’re forced to prioritise your content and deliver your message succinctly, without any distractions or unnecessary information.

 3-5 Page Website Cons